-The occurrence of this is far more likely to happen in a startup environment or in a fledgling small and medium business.
-This is because these enterprises are at the stage of their lifecycle when they do not have a lot of cash to spare.
-Hence, ESOPs become a big part of the compensation package to attract the right talent.
-The ESOP terms and conditions are thus devised to encourage employee loyalty, commitment, and productivity.
+It is far more likely to happen in a startup environment or fledgling small and medium businesses.
+It is because these enterprises are at the stage of their lifecycle when they have a limited amount of cash to spare.
+Hence, ESOPs become a big part of the compensation package to attract talent.
+The ESOP terms and conditions are designed to encourage employee loyalty, commitment, and productivity.

 There is no fixed set of rules when it comes to the ESOP.
-In other words, it is not mandatory for each organisation to follow the same ESOP terms and conditions, and there is a certain leeway in implementing and executing the policy.
-Yes, of course, they have an umbrella of regulations to ensure fair trade practices are followed and no misuse is done.
-These have been formulated by the watchdog agency, the Securities and Exchange Board of India (SEBI).
+In other words, each organisation can follow different ESOP terms and conditions, and there is a certain leeway in implementing and executing the policy.
+However, they have an umbrella of regulations to ensure fair trade practices formulated by regulatory bodies like the Securities and Exchange Board of India (SEBI).

-One is when the option to buy the shares from the employer is exercised.
-This is because, in this stage, the ESOP is treated as a perquisite ( a perk that is part of the salary).
+When the option to buy the shares from the employer is exercised, the ESOP gets treated as a perquisite ( a perk that is part of the salary).
 Hence, it becomes mandatory for the employer to deduct tax at source (TDS) and furnish the details under Form 16.

-A very important document is the ESOP Scheme Disclosure.
-While it may be referred to in many ways, it is essentially the ESOP terms and conditions governing your employer's process.
-This is a must-read document before you decide to accept ESOP in any form.
+While ESOP Scheme Disclosures may be referred to in many ways, it governs your employer's process.
+It is a must-read document before you accept ESOP in any form.
 Ideally, the employer needs to categorically disclose all the pertinent information, including (but not limited to):

-As per the guidelines laid down by SEBI, there needs to be a minimum of one-year lock-in between the grant of options (which we now know means the issuance of the ESOP) and the vesting application of the option.
-The employer has the freedom to make this higher and also stipulate its own lockin for exercising the option.
+As per the guidelines by SEBI, there needs to be a minimum of one-year lock-in between the grant of options (i.e. issuance of the ESOP) and the option's vesting.
+The employer can set their own lock-in for exercising the option.

-There are several rights awarded to employees under the ESOP terms and conditions to safeguard their interests.
-Some of the prominent ones include full disclosure by the employer regarding the ESOP plan, calculation formulae, and accounting policies.
-Issuance of individual benefit statements for each employee.
-Clarity on voting and other rights.
-Transparency of company’s performance and financials.
-And so on.
+Employees are awarded rights under the ESOP terms and conditions to safeguard their interests.
+Some prominent ones include full disclosure by the employer regarding the ESOP plan, calculation formulae, and accounting policies.

 There's no standard timeline for ESOP exercise.
 It can be anywhere from a few months to a few years.

-Exercising ESOP means that as an employee you choose to buy company stock at a predetermined price after a vesting period.
-This allows the employee to benefit from potential gains in the company's stock price.
+Exercising ESOP means that, as an employee, you choose to buy company stock at a predetermined price after a vesting period.
+It allows the employee to benefit from potential company stock price gains.
 You can then keep or sell the shares.